By: Angie Horjus, NBC-HWC

 Create a list of go-to stress relievers you’ll have on hand when it’s time to get back on track.
 Some people count on:

-- Proper nutrition, adequate exercise and enough sleep
+- Self-Care, proper nutrition, adequate exercise and enough sleep

 Try the following to get started: